hamlim/blog/public/posts/2021/february/yw.md

 Copy the above script and dump it into your `.bashrc` or `.zshrc`, or whatever other config script your shell uses!

-> Note: This script is only compatible with `yarn` v1.22 or later, I haven't
-> tested it on `yarn` v2 yet

 <Spacer />